ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 - Automated testing was conducted for some apps using the "unittest" module from the Python standard library.
 - This library is is integrated into Django's unit tests.
+- My current coverage report is [here](/report.txt)

 I did consider following/modifying the instructions to set up further automated testing on this [page](https://www.digitalocean.com/community/tutorials/how-to-add-unit-testing-to-your-django-project).
 But as automated testing is not required for the MVP, I did not want take the risk of breaking the MVP.
-I will fork the MVP and try to extend automated testing later.
+I will fork the MVP and try to add further automated testing later.

 The link I reviewed is also here. https://www.digitalocean.com/community/tutorials/how-to-add-unit-testing-to-your-django-project